To obtain credit in a course, students must satisfy the course requirements as published in the course outline.

 |LOP||Satisfactory performance on Letter of Permission, LOP has no impact on the CGPA calculation.|

 |PWD||Pass With Distinction.|

 5.4.1 A course is considered to be completed when the course registration results in a notation or grade other than WDN, IP, CTN, CUR or AUD, CEX, CLP, DEF, GNA, CUO.

 5.4.2 A course is considered to be successfully completed if the course is completed with a passing grade, SAT, CH, or AEG.

 Final grades are posted after grades are approved.
-Once posted, final grades may only be changed through informal or formal appeals of grade processes (see Sections 3.3.4 and 3.3.5 of the Undergraduate Calendar).
+Once posted, final grades may only be changed through informal or formal appeals of grade processes (see Sections 3.3.4 and 3.3.5 of the Academic Regulations of the University).

 Any instructor-initiated changes beyond the formal and informal appeal process must be completed by the instructor and approved by the faculty dean, or designate within 6 months of the last day of the exam period.

 Any changes beyond this 6 month period must be initiated after consultation with the faculty dean or designate.